 Comprehension

-Direction: You have two brief passages with 5 questions following each passage.
-Read the passages carefully and choose the best answer to each question out of the four alternatives.
+Direction: Read the following passages carefully and choose the most appropriate answer to the question out of the four alternatives.

 -